 10. Global Warming Effect: Disappearance of coral reefs

-A report on coral reefs from WWF says that in a worst case scenario, coral populations will collapse by 2100 due to increased temperatures and ocean acidification.
+A report on coral reefs from WWF says that in a worst case scenario, coral populations will collapse by 2100 due to increased temperatures and ocean acidification and its effects.
 The ‘bleaching’ of corals from small but prolonged rises in sea temperature is a severe danger for ocean ecosystems, and many other species in the oceans rely on coral reefs for their survival.

 “Despite the oceans’s immensity — 71 per cent of the Earth’s surface with an average depth of almost 4km (2½m) — there are indications that it is approaching its tipping point.
 For reefs, warming waters and acidification are closing in like a pair of jaws that threaten to make them the first global ecosystem to disappear.” – Times Online: 21st-century Noah’s Ark needed to save coral reefs from extinction

 Read more about global warming effects and causes:

 - The Top 100 Effects of Global Warming

 - Cause and effect for global warming

 - Nine alien insects to cause pain, illness and even death in Britain as climate warms up

 - Climate change may act as ‘threat multiplier’ in strife-torn Middle East, study shows

 - Climate Change Scenarios: An Updated Summary Of Climate Change, Seal Level Rise, & Carbon Bubble Predictions